calmyourtities/JXML/README.md

 # JXML
-A simple, lightweight and fast XML parser for Jaca.
+A simple, lightweight and fast XML parser for Java.